-- Official final transcript(s) demonstrating successful completion of B.S. degree and all prerequisite coursework (Track 1 only); - Official final transcript demonstrating completion of Didactic Program in Dietetics (DPD) coursework after B.S. in HNFE graduation (Track 2 only, upon B.S. graduation) - Verification statement (for Track 1 students completing an ACEND-accredited DPD program only) - Valid and current ServSafe Manager Certification (Submitted by Track 1 students only; Track 2 students complete in DPD undergraduate program) - Proof of active student membership in the Academy of Nutrition and Dietetics - Proof of active health insurance policy
+- Official final transcript(s) demonstrating successful completion of bachelor's degree and all prerequisite coursework (Track 1 only) - Official final transcript demonstrating completion of Didactic Program in Dietetics (DPD) coursework after B.S. in HNFE graduation (Track 2 only, upon B.S. graduation) - Verification statement (for Track 1 students completing an ACEND-accredited DPD program only) - Valid and current ServSafe Manager Certification (Submitted by Track 1 students only; Track 2 students complete in DPD undergraduate program)

-- Criminal background check and nine panel drug screen results successfully meeting program requirements (see Drug Screen and Background Check)

-- Negative QuantiFERON Gold Tuberculosis (TB) Test (or 2-step skin TB test)

-- Up-to-date/current immunizations for the following:

-- a.
-Measles, Mumps, Rubella

-- b.
-Polio IPV or OPV

-- c.
-Tetanus-Diphtheria

-- d.
-Hepatitis B

-- e.
-Meningococcal vaccine

-- f.
-Varicella vaccine

-- g.
-Yearly flu vaccine

-- COVID-19 vaccination is no longer required for students at Virginia Tech.
-However, it is required by Carilion Clinic and select other supervised practice sites.
-Students may submit a request for either a religious or medical exemption from the COVID-19 vaccine from Carilion Clinic (form available upon request).
-Students who have not received the COVID-19 vaccination may be subject to selfquarantine and/or testing prior to starting supervised experiential learning (SEL) rotations depending on site-specific policies.
+- Proof of active student membership in the Academy of Nutrition and Dietetics and at least one of its practice groups - Proof of active health insurance policy - Criminal background check and nine panel drug screen results successfully meeting program requirements (see Drug Screen and Background Check) - Negative QuantiFERON Gold Tuberculosis (TB) Test (or 2-step skin TB test) - Up-to-date/current immunizations for the following: - a.
+Measles, Mumps, Rubella - b.
+Polio IPV or OPV - c.
+Tetanus-Diphtheria - d.
+Hepatitis B - e.
+Meningococcal vaccine - f.
+Varicella vaccine - COVID-19 vaccination is no longer required for students at Virginia Tech.
+However, it may be required by other supervised practice sites.
+Students who have not received the COVID-19 vaccination may be subject to self-quarantine and/or testing prior to starting supervised practice/supervised experiential learning (SEL) rotations depending on site-specific policies.
+Many sites require an up-to-date flu vaccine if rotating onsite between the months of October and March.